RhenisonS/crop_recommendation/README.md

-# 🌱 AI Crop Recommendation System
+# 🌾 Crop Recommendation System using Machine Learning

-An AI-powered machine learning project that recommends the most suitable crop based on soil nutrients and environmental conditions.
+This project is a Machine Learning based Crop Recommendation System that predicts the most suitable crop based on soil nutrients and environmental conditions.

+The system helps farmers and agriculture industries make better farming decisions using AI and Data Science.

 ---

-## 📌 Project Overview
+# 📌 Project Objective

-This project uses machine learning algorithms to predict the best crop for cultivation using agricultural parameters such as:
+The main objective of this project is to recommend the best crop to cultivate based on:

 - Nitrogen (N)
 - Phosphorus (P)